UpPilot/rh_telegram_export/README.md

 # rh_telegram_export

-Sending data during the race to the telegram channel
+Sending data during the race to the telegram channel or group